 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Ethan is a fourth year Ph.D Student in Statistics in the department of Industrial and Systems Engineering.
+Ethan is a fifth year Ph.D Student in Statistics in the department of Industrial and Systems Engineering.
 He is currently building models to quantify the risk and compare the survival of patients receiving an organ transplant from 'high risk' donors, versus remaining on the waiting list.
 Ethan is also working on embedding these methods into intuitive decision support tools to assist patients in their decision making process.
 Moreover, he is investigating ways of using machine learning and simulation to improve the matching system for organ donors and receivers.

 Ethan won first place for the INFORMS 2017 poster competition.

 Building models to predict if a mortgage loan will default

 Pricing financial options using simulation and variance reduction techniques